 During healing process, cells need different kind of proteins, some as instructors and others as substrates.
 Instructors are of two kinds, one those accelerates the process and others which slow it down.

 These are termed as growth factors and are numerous in number.

-Stem cells are summoned during healing process to the area of repair.
-The matrix provides framework for stem cells while they grow into mature cells.
+Stem cells are summoned during the healing process to the area of repair.
+The matrix provides a framework for stem cells while they grow into mature cells.
 Growth factors act on stem cells to cause the repair of the injured tissue.

 For example, after a fracture, as long as there is no bone loss, stem cells should be able to make new bone and promote healing.